Our Handy Guide to Caring for Ex-Battery Hens

 Water

-Over the first few days it is important to keep an eye on your hens to check that they all understand where to get the water from and that they are all drinking enough.
-They may need some help working it out.
-For the first few days splash your fingers in the water bowl every time you go to see the hens.
+For the first day splash your fingers in the water bowl every time you go to see the hens.
 You will see their heads perk up as they listen curiously to the splashing noise.
 This will encourage them to investigate with their beaks and realise where the water is.
 Once they realise they will love taking big gulps of water.
 To them it is a real treat compared to the little drips they are used to

 Bad Behaviour